samisalreadytaken/csgo-benchmark/README.md

 <details><summary>Alternative methods</summary>

 **Method 2.**
 On Windows 10 17063 or later, run the [`install_csgo-benchmark.bat`](https://raw.githubusercontent.com/samisalreadytaken/csgo-benchmark/master/install_csgo-benchmark.bat) file to automatically download the script into your game files.
-It can also be used to update the script.

 **Method 3.**
 In bash, after changing the directory below to your Steam game library directory, use the following commands to install the script into your game files.